The Fly (film series): The Fly II (1989)

 According to a journal Hollywood Reporter in 1989, while filming the 1986 remake of The Fly, Stuart Cornfeld noticed Chris Walas, the person who later won the 1987 Academy Award for his work as special effects makeup.
 He then recommended Walas to be the director of the sequence and contributed to Walas' collaboration with Brooksfilms, the company that produced both movies of the remake series.
 The Fly II therefore became the directorial debut of Walas.
 The shooting started in April 1988 and was done in Bridge Studios located in Vancouver, Canada, with a shooting schedule of 12 weeks.

 Possible reboot

 According to an interview in 2017 made by /Film with J.D.
 Dillard, the director of the American drama film Sleight, a plan of remaking David Cronenberg's The Fly was at its early phase of negotiations.
 Dillard disclosed in the interview that he might work with Alex Theurer, the co-writer of the movie Sleight, for the remake: "For me – and this would be about The Fly, but this is also about Alex and my approach to remakes because post-Sleight that has been the conversation for what a lot of big flashy studio gigs are – no matter what, we want to start with character".
 However, doubts on the possibility of the remake have been risen since the Disney/Fox merger taken place in 2019, owing to the well-known family-friendly Disney style.
+In March 2023 further news on the development of the possible reboot rumored that Zendaya was offered the role to star, with J.D.
+Dillard still attached to direct.